 A student who has completed at least one course in the department is eligible to concentrate in Near Eastern studies.
 This course may be a language class or a course or seminar offered in any of the disciplines covered by the department.

 Students who meet the prerequisite for entrance into the department may be admitted and begin their program of concentration in the second term of sophomore year.

-Students take eight departmental courses in Near Eastern Studies.
-Up to three may be from cognate departments, upon the approval of the Department Representative.
+Students take eight departmental courses in Near Eastern studies.
+Up to three may be from cognate departments, upon the approval of the director of undergraduate studies.
 Language courses beyond the second year count as departmentals, as does elementary and intermediate study of a second Near Eastern language.